Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 It works great but what if we want the input to have the focus when the page loads? jQuery right?
 We grab the input and we call the `focus()` method in it. **NO**.

-With directives we wan't our HTML to be as self-descriptive as possible so we are going to create a `focus` directive.
+With directives we want our HTML to be as self-descriptive as possible so we are going to create a `focus` directive.

 ```javascript focus.js
 app.directive('focus', function() {